uoracs/talapas2-knowledge-base/docs/storage/storage.md

 The LSRS system is connceted to Talapas's network and the data-transfer nodes with fast 100gb connections providing quick speeds for transfering data to/from Talapas's filesystem.
 The method for transferring files to/from the LSRS will be through [Globus](https://www.globus.org/), which will be able to quickly perform data transfers between personal computers, cloud providers, RACS's two storage systems, and even collaborators at outside institutions.
 Read more about Globus in our documentation pages on Data Movement: [Globus]({% link docs/storage/transferring_data/globus/globus.md %}).

+For more details about the LSRS system and other ways to interact with data on it, see the [Research Storage]({% link docs/storage/research_storage.md %}) page.

 {: .warning }
 **This data is not backed up by RACS.** If you require this data to be backed up to another place in addition to the LSRS, you must do this yourself.
 This can be done easily through automated Globus transfers, and RACS can help users set this up if requested.

+## Other Storage Solutions

+UO provides cheap cloud storage through DropBox at a rate of **$40/TB/yr** that researchers can purchase through Information Services.

 If your research group is looking for archival storage, as mandadated by certain grants and funding sources, we reccomend using AWS Glacier.
 Please submit a ticket if you need help obtaining an AWS account for Glacier archival storage.
-UO Information services also has a very useful tool that you can use to find the best storage solution for your specific use case.
+The approximate price for AWS Glacier archival storage at the time of writing this document is **$12/TB/yr**, but with the caveat of extra costs for actually *retrieving* the data from their storage.
+UO Information services also has a very useful "Storage Finder" tool that you can use to find the best storage solution for your specific use case.